Sir Michael and Lady Morven Heller Bursary

 How to apply

-To be considered you must complete the application form above, stating how much you are asking for (between £500 and £2000) along with a breakdown of your costings and a written statement of up to 500 words explaining why you should receive the award.
+To be considered you must complete the online application form, stating how much you are asking for (between £500 and £2,000) along with a breakdown of your costings and a written statement of up to 500 words explaining why you should receive the award.

-Projects can only be funded for one year and funding must be spent by the end of July 2019.
+Projects can only be funded for one year and funding must be spent by the end of the 2021/22 academic year.
+The bursary cannot be used to reimburse activity that has already taken place.

-If you are successfully shortlisted, you will be asked to present your idea in the form of a 10 minute presentation.
-If you are awarded a bursary you will be invited to visit the donors on a day trip to London at the end of the year where you will be and asked to feedback on your experiences.
-You will also be asked to feedback on progress throughout the year.
+If you are successfully shortlisted, you will be asked to submit a short video to present your idea.
+If you are awarded a bursary you may be invited to visit the donors on a day trip to London at the end of the academic year where you will be asked to feedback on your experiences.
+You will also be asked to report on your progress throughout the year.